ott-jax/ott/docs/index.rst

   When the problem is *not* convex, which is the case for most other uses of this toolbox, the initialization can play a decisive role to reach a useful solution.
+- :mod:`ott.experimental` lists tools whose API is not mature yet to be included in the main toolbox, with changes expected in the near future, but which might still prove useful for users.
+This includes at the moment the multimarginal Sinkhorn solver class :class:`~ott.experimental.mmsinkhorn.MMSinkhon`.
 - :mod:`ott.neural` provides tools to parameterize optimal transport maps, couplings or conditional probabilities as neural networks.
 - :mod:`ott.tools` provides an interface to exploit OT solutions, as produced by